cloud-skeleton/prerequisites/README.md

     cd /tmp/cloud-skeleton-prerequisites
     ./install.sh
     ```
-   The script will interactively ask for:
+   The script will interactively prompt you for:
    - **USER_NAME:** The new username to be created.
    - **USER_PASSWORD:** The password for the new user.
    - **SSH_ALLOW_IP_CIDR:** The CIDR (e.g., `192.0.2.0/24`) allowed to access **[SSH](https://www.openssh.com/manual.html)** (for firewall configuration).

-   The script will then perform all setup tasks and automatically reboot the system once complete.
+   Once these inputs are provided, the script will execute the OS-specific installation tasks and automatically reboot the system.

 ## Contributing